AdilSDE/omniplanner/README.md

 2. mvn clean compile install -DskipTests (build skipping the test)

 you can run the above command through command prompt(from java maven project directory) or through IDE.

+#### Steps to configure SNS at Aws Dashboard

+1. login to aws console
+2. Search and go to [SNS](https://us-east-1.console.aws.amazon.com/sns/v3/home?region=us-east-1#/topic/arn:aws:sns:us-east-1:750515430717:omniplanner-error-topic) service section -> select **Topics**  from the left panel there you will find list of topics name, select **omniplanner-error-topic** -> there you will find the details of topic like arn: ,topic owner etc.
+3. There will be option to **Create Subscription** **Delete**  **Edit** to manipulate accordingly.

+#### Steps to configure CloudWatch Synthetics Canaries at Aws Dashboard

+1. login to aws console
+2. Search and go to [CloudWatch](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#synthetics:canary/list) services section -> from left panel select **Application monitoring** -> then select **Synthetics Canaries**
+3. There will be option to **Create Canary,** **edit,** **stop** ect.
+4. select **omni-planner-canaries** to see details about canary,Also you may select **Action** tab to edit the canary if needed.
+5. If you wish to select edit ,there you find multiple options to edit CRON expressions,Edit dummy request,Run continuously ,Environment variables,Data retention,Data Storage,Additional configuration ,Active tracing - optional etc.